Developer Relations How Practitioner Marketing Can Help Developer Relations

-- Case studies: If you can find a practitioner who has used the technology, then run — don’t walk — to them and beg them to write about it before you assault your new community with the potential of your platform.
+- Case studies: If you can find a practitioner who has used the technology, then run — don’t walk — to them.
+Beg them to write about it before you deluge your new community with the potential of your platform.

-The good news is that building a developer portal is mostly a science (with the exception of promotional material and running samples).
+The good news is that building a developer portal is mostly a science (except the promotional material and running samples).
 But it does require a lot of effort.
-That is why we offer turnkey developer portal creation services so that organizations that need a credible and quality destination for developers (without selling to them directly) are not left with a developer portal which is more of a risk than a benefit.
+That is why we offer turnkey developer portal creation services — so organizations that need a credible and quality destination for developers (without selling to them directly) are not left with a developer portal which is more of a risk than a benefit.